scionproto/scion/doc/BeaconExtensions.md

   (1 value in total).
 - The interface ID for every interface in the location (1 value per interface).

-It is possible to use only the latititude and longitude pair, or the civic address by simply omitting one of the two.
+It is possible to use only the latitude and longitude pair, or the civic address by simply omitting one of the two.

 #### Concrete Format Geographic Information